Student Research Opportunities

 We have held a summer student research program since the beginning of the Observatory in 1959!
 Undergraduate students spend 10-12 weeks on site participating in an astronomy, engineering or computer science research project.
 The project may involve any aspect of astronomy, including original research, instrumentation, telescope design, astronomical site evaluation or astronomical software development.
 The program runs from 10-12 weeks over the summer, from late May to mid-August.
 At the end of the summer, participants present their research results as a short talk and submit a written report.
 Often, these projects result in publications in scientific journals .
 Financial support is available for students to , generally at the winter meeting following their appointment.

-Typically applications are due on February 1.
-We will accept and review applications in conjunction with the NRAO summer student program in 2017.
+Applications for 2018 are due on February 1, 2018.
+We will accept and review applications in conjunction with the NRAO summer student program again this year.
 See their website for important links!